After a tap on the button in the main menu this panel is shown. See Section 4.2, “Menu”.

 Connections : The number of active connections to internal services and the database.

-Proxy Print Queue : The number of pending Proxy Print jobs.
+Proxy Print Queue : The number of pending Proxy Print jobs in memory cache and the database.

 This section lists the status of services.